-We also projected circular and rectangular apertures onto the SLM.
-While the expected diffraction patterns were present, their quality was not very good and we hope to improve them in the future.
+We are now experimenting with laser illumination and other polarizer and analyzer configurations.
+We started by sending circular and rectangular apertures onto the SLM.
+While the expected diffraction patterns were present, their quality (contrast) was not very good due to limited diffraction efficiency.